cits5501/cits5501.github.io/assets/workshops/workshop10.md

   }
 ```

+The hash symbol operator ("`#`") gives us the *cardinality* or size
+of a set. `cs` is a bit like a "loop variable" in a Java "`for ... each`"
+loop: it gives us a way of refering to individuals in the set we're considering
+(in this case, computer scientists).
+The pipe symbol can be read as "such that" or "it is the case that".

+So with the addition of this fact, our model can be translated into English as:

-In other words: people can have zero or more hobbies; but for
+- People can have zero or more hobbies; computer scientists
+  are a sort of person.
+- For all computer scientists -- let us use the name `cs`
+  to refer to some arbitrary computer scientist.
-all people who are computer scientists, if we look at their hobbies,
+  If we look at their hobbies of `cs`,
-the cardinality will be 0.
+  it is the case that their number of hobbies will always be 0.

+  Or, more succinctly: all computer scientists have zero hobbies.

 \newpage

 It's also possible to write this using "no" (another sort of
-"multiplicty", like `lone` or `set`):
+"multiplicity", like `lone` or `set`):

 ```
   fact {